lynnfaraday/aresmush.com/tutorials/code/fs3-roadmap.md

     FS3Combat.emit_to_organizer(combat, message, npcmaster_text)
     FS3Combat.emit_to_combatant(combatant, message)

-> <i class="fa fa-info-circle"></i> **Tip:** Since combatants may be NPCs or PCs offline, it's generally better to show the messages to everyone in combat rather than individual combatants.
+{% include tip.html content="Since combatants may be NPCs or PCs offline, it's generally better to show the messages to everyone in combat rather than individual combatants." %}

 ### Database Models